MASTER OF ARTS PROGRAMS

 The master of arts degree programs introduce students to the comparative study of literature, to interdisciplinary studies involving literature, and to the theory and practice of literary translation.
 Essential to the programs is the acquisition of the critical tools required by comparative literary studies, as well as the development of the ability to do graduate work in at least two literatures.
 To be admitted to the programs, students must have a BA (or equivalent) and show potential for graduate work.
-The department offers 3 tracks for the Masters: Plan A is a more traditional program, Plan B is an accelerated program in which students receive the MA in one academic year; while Plan C is a vocationally oriented translation studies degree, which must be pursued in conjunction with a graduate certificate in translation.
+The department offers 2 tracks for the Masters: Plan A is a more traditional program, while Plan B is a vocationally oriented translation studies degree, which must be pursued in conjunction with a graduate certificate in translation.
 (Students also have the option of combining a graduate certificate of translation with the MA-Plan A. ) The completion of the MA normally takes three semesters of coursework.

 Plan A: ordinarily distributed as follows: